Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Introduction

-To address these challenges, this paper proposes a unified framework for improving diffusion-based inverse algorithms under few-step constraint.
-We first introduce a canonical form for diffusion-based inverse algorithms, which decomposes the solving process into three key modules: Sampler, Corrector, and Noiser.
-This canonical form unifies a wide range of existing algorithms and enables a more systematic analysis of different methods.
-Building on this canonical form, we design a universal enhancing method for diffusion-based inverse algorithms leveraging the insights from the linear subspace search approach \cite{cikm2023} in high-order diffusion ODE solvers.
-Our proposed method, termed \textit{Learnable Linear Extrapolation} (LLE), optimizes a set of linear combination coefficients to aggregate the preceding corrected estimates for improved performance.
-For linear inverse problems, we further exploit the properties of observations by decoupling the range-space and null-space coefficients, leading to enhanced performance of LLE.
+To tackle these challenges, we begin with an analysis of ODE solvers in inverse problems from the perspective of posterior sampling, revealing an equivalent interpretation in the form of linear combinations.
+Based on the insights, we propose a canonical form for diffusion-based inverse algorithms, which serves as a unifying framework for a broad class of existing methods, facilitating a more systematic understanding and more generalizable development of inverse problem solvers.
+Building on this canonical form, we design a universal enhancement strategy for diffusion-based inverse algorithms inspired by optimal linear subspace search \cite{cikm2023}.
+Our proposed method, termed Learnable Linear Extrapolation (LLE), learns a set of linear combination coefficients to boost current corrected estimate with previous results, thereby mitigating the unreliability of analytical high-order solvers under large estimation errors or heuristics.
+For linear inverse problems, we further leverage the structure of the observation function by decoupling the coefficients associated with the range space and null space, leading to enhanced performance for LLE.

 LLE is highly lightweight and can be trained with $50$ diffusion-generated samples within minutes on a single NVIDIA RTX 3090 GPU, which makes it practical and easy to integrate into existing inverse algorithms.
 We reformulate nine mainstream diffusion-based inverse algorithms into the proposed canonical form and conduct extensive experiments to validate the effectiveness of LLE in both linear and nonlinear tasks.
-The results demonstrate that LLE effectively improves the performance of these algorithms under few steps, providing a novel and general perspective to enhance diffusion-based inverse algorithms in the future.
+The results demonstrate that LLE effectively improves the performance of these algorithms under few steps, providing a novel and more general perspective to enhance diffusion-based inverse algorithms in the future.